AmoghThoutu-56/AI_Projects/AI_performance_dashboard/chatbot-client/src/README.txt

 # File 'App.jsx'

-'App.jsx' is the main componenet of the chatbot UI.
+'App.jsx' is the main component of the chatbot UI.
 It manages the overall structure, message state, and message flow between the user and the bot.

 Component Structure: